Boganabi/Model-Viewer-React-Rewrite/README.md

 The backend module is what connects the website to the Postgres database

 You can have any .glb or .obj file for the website to render.

-To add it to the database, follow these steps:
+To add a model to the database, simply use the login form on the website and once authenticated, upload files from there.
-- Add the id, name, and filepath of your model to the database
-- In `Popup.js` add a new `<Card>` line to the `ul` element containing the rest of the `Card`s, corresponding to the model you want to add.
+- NOTE: this does not really work at the moment, because AWS is not set up.
+But, the prototype is functional.

+# FAQ

+How do I seperate pieces of a model to split them apart?
+- In Blender, use the Knife tool to split up the model into the desired parts.
+Then, select all, and click "Seperate by loose parts"

 # Getting Started with Create React App